What Is Awake Craniotomy?

-Conditions on Awake Craniotomy
+Conditions Treated with Awake Craniotomy

 Some brain (neurological) diseases, such as some brain tumours or epileptic seizures uncontrolled by medications, DBS for Parkinson’s disease, surgery for spasticity, surgery for some psychiatric disorders not controlled by medication are treated via awake brain surgery.